stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 (``GH_INTEGER``, ``GH_REAL``, ``GH_FIELD``, ``GH_OPERATOR`` and
 ``GH_COLUMNWISE_OPERATOR``) may be read within a Kernel and this is specified in metadata using ``GH_READ``.
 At least one kernel argument must be listed as being modified.
-When data is *modified* in a user-supplied Kernel then the permitted access modes depend on the type of data it is and the function space it is on (such Kernel has ``cells`` as its iteration space, see :ref:`iteration space metadata
+When data is *modified* in a user-supplied Kernel (i.e. a Kernel that has ``CELLS`` as its iteration space, see :ref:`iteration space metadata
-<dynamo0.3-user-kernel-iterates-over>`).
-Valid access mode values are
+<dynamo0.3-user-kernel-iterates-over>`) then the permitted access
-given in the table below.
+modes depend on the type it is and the function space it is on:

 .. tabularcolumns:: |l|l|l|